openshift/origin-server/routing-daemon/README.md

 -------------------

-Edit `/etc/openshift/routing-daemon.conf` to set the appropriate values for `BIGIP_HOST`, `BIGIP_USERNAME`, `BIGIP_PASSWORD`, and `BIGIP_MONITOR` to match
+Edit `/etc/openshift/routing-daemon.conf` to set the appropriate values for `BIGIP_HOST`, `BIGIP_USERNAME`, `BIGIP_PASSWORD`, `BIGIP_MONITOR`,
-your F5 BIG-IP LTM configuration.
+`BIGIP_SSHKEY`, `VIRTUAL_SERVER`, and `VIRTUAL_HTTPS_SERVER` to match your F5

-F5 BIG-IP must be configured with a virtual server that has been assigned at least one VIP.
-The daemon will automatically create pools and associated local-traffic policy rules, add these profiles to the virtual server, add members to the pools, delete members from the pools, and delete empty pools and unused policy rules when appropriate.
-Your virtual server must be named "ose-vlan".
-The daemon will name the pools after applications following the template "/Common/ose-#{app_name}-#{namespace}" and create policy rules that redirect "/#{app_name}" to pools comprising the gears of the named application.
+BIG-IP LTM configuration.

-The policy rules bypass applications' HAProxy instances and instead route to the gears via the node's port-proxy.
+F5 BIG-IP LTM must be configured with two virtual servers, one for HTTP traffic and one for HTTPS traffic.
+Each virtual server needs to be assigned at least one VIP.
+A default client-ssl profile must also be configured as the default SNI client-ssl profile.
+Although the naming of the default client-ssl profile is unimportant, it does need to be added to the HTTPS virtual server.
+The LTM admin user's 'Terminal Access' must be set to 'Advanced shell' so that remote bash commands may be executed.
+Additionally, for the remote key management commands to execute, the `BIGIP_SSHKEY` public key must be added to the LTM admin's `.ssh/authorized_keys` file.
+The daemon will automatically create pools and associated local-traffic policy rules, add these profiles to the virtual servers, add members to the pools, delete members from the pools, and delete empty pools and unused policy rules when appropriate.
+Once the LTM virtual servers have been created, update `VIRTUAL_SERVER` and `VIRTUAL_HTTPS_SERVER` in `/etc/openshift/routing-daemon.conf` to match the names you've used.
+The daemon will name the pools after applications following the template "/Common/ose-#{app_name}-#{namespace}" and create policy rules to forward requests to pools comprising the gears of the named application.

 Using LBaaS
 -----------